|

 informed decisions about securing loans.
 Without adequate awareness, borrowers

-may be reluctant to pledge their properties as collateral, fearing the risk of
+may be reluctant to pledge their property as collateral, fearing the risk of

-losing their asset in case of default.
+losing their asset in the event of default.
 Moreover, the complexities of the loan

 application process, such as property verification, documentation requirements,